rebo/proof_of_concept_seed_hooks/README.md

-# EXPERIMENTAL AND PROBABLY BROKEN
+# EXPERIMENTAL: React style Hook & Custom Hooks in Seed

-# React set state Hooks in Seed Proof of concept.
+Seed is a frontend framework written in Rust and compiled to Wasm.
+This is an attempt to see if react style 'hooks' can work with seed.

 **Example:**